Board of Trustees

 Mr. Rathi is Senior Vice President of Investments at UBS.
 Prior to joining UBS, he worked as a Managing Director in Investment Banking for Lehman Brothers and as a Senior Vice President at J.P.
 Morgan.

 Mr. Rathi earned his B.A. degree in 1988 and graduated with honors in economics from the University of Chicago.
 He has a M.B.A. from Dartmouth's Tuck School of Business.
-He also serves on the Visiting Committee for the College at The University of Chicago.
+He served from 2004-2013 on the Visiting Committee for the College at The University of Chicago.

 Dr. Ranieri is a periodontist practicing in Highland, Indiana.
 He graduated from Loyola University School of Dentistry in 1975 and completed his periodontal residency in 1979.
 Dr. Ranieri is a leader in both dental education and organized dentistry in Northwest Indiana.
 He is the founder and director of the Northwest Indiana Dental Society's Foundation for Education, Inc., as well as the Dental Study Club of Northwest Indiana.